lineartimecop/reactnetcoreazure/doc/env.md

 - Right click the default website and add a new application
 - If IIS is loading some cached version of some files instead of what is actually in the IISApplication folder, then restart the server

-Containerizing the backend:
-- Install Docker Desktop to be able to debug the app
-- Under Settings uncheck Send user statistics
-- When Windows Defender asks whether to allow Docker to communicate on private or public networks, allow both
-- Visual Studio -> Right click project -> Add -> Docker support
-- Select the project level folder (as opposed to the solution level folder) for Docker Build Context
-- You can delete the container, the image and the build from Docker Desktop.
-Then running (debugging) the project from Visual Studio will start without a container.
-To run the project in a container again, right-click the Dockerfile in Visual Studio -> Build Docker Image.
-Then go to Docker Desktop -> Images -> select the image just created -> Run.
-Under Optional settings, add the container a name.
-The host port for http (8080) and https (8081) can be specified.
-Set 5001 and 5002 respectively and click Run.
-Now, you can open the app in the browser under localhost:5001

 ## SQL Server

 Creating an SQL database: